cloudmesh-community/fa18-516-21/chapter/graphql.md

 )
 ```

-Go to root folder and execute below commands.
+Go to root folder and execute following commands.
 It will create table for new modeld

 ```bash
 python manage.py makemigrations